Bobby Patrick is chief marketing officer (CMO) at UiPath.

 “Explosive growth” is an understatement

-Experiencing nearly 10X customer growth in just two short years would make some enterprise software companies arrogant but Dines expressed a different emotion: gratitude.
+Experiencing explosive growth in just two short years would make some enterprise software companies arrogant but Dines expressed a different emotion: gratitude.

 “A little over five years ago, UiPath existed in a very small apartment,” he explained.
-“Now, to have more than 5,000 customers and over 3,000 people here is very humbling.
+“Now, to have over 3,000 employees here is very humbling.
 Yet we couldn’t have done it without your support and we thank you for all you’ve done to contribute to UiPath’s success.”

 The opportunity ahead